 We should like to thank visitors for their patience and understanding at this time.

 There’s a chance to get hands-on in the Science of Railways carriages and the signalling centre where you can find out how trains have been controlled through the ages.
 Descend into a shelter built to keep Didcot’s enginemen safe in WWII and experience an air raid or immerse yourself in the varied collection of fascinating, smaller artefacts in the museum.
-Don't miss the opportunity to get hands-on and control trains using the 1960s technology of the Swindon Panel.
-The equipment was once the heart of Swindon signalbox has been saved and restored so, guided by one of our experts, you can keep trains running safely and to time on a virtual Great Western mainline!
+Don't miss the informative talks from one of our experts in the museum or engine shed that bring the stories of particular exhibits and artefacts to life - please see notcies on site for times and locations of the talks available on the day of your visit.

-Children can let off steam in the outdoor play area, make tracks to the indoor toy train sets or dress up as a Station Master.
+There's a special guide for children and they can also make tracks to the indoor toy train sets or dress up as a station master.
 You can relax over lunch or enjoy a snack in the refreshment rooms and don’t forget to pick up a souvenir in the gift shop.
 The modern trains running past the centre complete the picture and mean you can experience 180 years of railway progress in just one day!

 More details our collections can be found in the Explore section, and in our Guidebook (available for purchase online with your tickets or at the entrance).